 Prairie Capital Management offers pension and profit-sharing plans, estate and trust planning and retirement planning.
 It serves individuals, businesses and charitable organizations.

-Prairie Capital Management, LLC Strategy
+Prairie Capital Management Investment Strategy

-Prairie Capital Management, LLC offers both traditional and alternative investment ideologies.
+Prairie Capital Management offers both traditional and alternative investment ideologies.
 If you choose to go the traditional route, your money will be allocated to both active and passive fixed investments and equity investments.
 Opting for the firm’s alternative investment ideology opens the door for your assets to be invested in private equity and hedge funds, as well.

 Aside from investment ideology, your risk tolerance is also a major determinant of how your asset allocations will look.
 After your portfolio is created, Prairie Capital Management will periodically rebalance your account to ensure it stays aligned with to your original investment plan.